The Fascinating Brain

 This publication generated a small buzz in the scientific community with over 90’000 views in two weeks and a lot of questions asked to BBP.

 Volumetric data of all sub-regions within the rat hippocampus, with a Nissl staining from an image stack that was the basis for calculating these volumes.

 Illustration of the tiophenol reaction to specific wavelength laser within the 7Å gap between gold particles.

 Nano particles of gold are positioned to make a nano gap of about 7Å.
 When this gap is lit with a precise wavelength, tiophenol molecules react, "store" photons and scatter them soon after [Raman scattering].
 Philippe Roelli et al described the inner workings of this phenomenon which resulted in a lot of attention in the scientific community and this will pave the way for new quantum technology.

 I strive to make meaningful and aesthetic visuals for each and every project.
-I engineer tools to process the data produced by the hard work of scientists and I use such tools as an artist to reveal the complexity of research and its meaning in close collaboration with scientists.
+As an engineer, I create tools, often based on open source ones, to process the data produced by the hard work of scientists.
+As an artist, I use these tools to reveal the complexity of research and its meaning in close collaboration with scientists.